Table of Contents

 1. Revenue Growth Tethered to the Economy

-Unlike their high-growth counterparts, mature businesses typically experience revenue growth that mirrors or closely follows the overall economic growth rate.
+Unlike their high-growth counterparts, developed businesses typically experience revenue growth that mirrors or closely follows the overall economic growth rate.
 While their earnings may see a rise due to improved efficiencies, significantly altering top-line growth becomes more challenging.

 2. Stable Margins